Government affairs, food and drug law, federal health care programs

 Ryan Long, Principal, BGR Government Affairs, came to the firm after serving as the Chief Health Counsel for the Energy and Commerce Committee for more than six years.
-As Vice President, he plays a key role in BGR’s healthcare practice, where he focuses primarily on life science and biotech issues.
+As a Principal, he plays a key role in BGR’s healthcare practice, where he focuses primarily on life science and biotech issues.

 Ryan joined the Energy and Commerce Committee as a Professional Staff Member in 2004, working on issues relating to the Food, Drug, and Cosmetic Act and Medicare.
 Serving as the lead professional staff representative before members of the House, Senate and Administration, he helped develop and manage the policy agenda for the Committee Chairman and members of the Subcommittee on all aspects of healthcare, including the FDA, Medicare, Medicaid, Health IT and public health.
 Ryan has been widely praised for helping to shepherd in bipartisan fashion the reauthorization of the Food and Drug Administration Amendments Act of 2007, the Food and Drug Administration Safety and Innovation Act, the Food Safety Modernization Act and annual Medicare and Medicaid extender provisions.

 Upon Ryan’s departure from the Committee, Chairman Fred Upton praised Ryan, saying, “Ryan has been a fixture of the Energy and Commerce team for nearly a decade.
 He has been a valuable asset, especially during his tenure as the Health Subcommittee Chief Counsel dating back to mid 2006.
 I greatly appreciated his staying as a member of my team when I became chairman.
 His contributions over the years are numerous in the ongoing effort to improve the quality of our nation’s healthcare system.”